Dee-McG/Motorbike-Event-Finder/README.md

 ### Acknowledgements

-I'd like to give special thanks to the the following people for their help with my project.
+I'd like to give special thanks to the the following people for their help with my project:
-* Slack user Seán for providing me information on how to implement 404 and 500 page routing with flask.
+* Slack user Seán for providing me information on how to implement 404 and 500 page routing with flask and helping me debug why the Manage Events title was showing when the user had no events.
+Also for the help with my delete unit test.
 * Slack user Anthony for his help with my error/message Flash messages.
 * My mentor Spencer Baribell for his guidance throughout the project.